 CODE OF CIVIL PROCEDURE IN THE PHILIPPINES

 Understanding local customs and practices can be critical when serving legal documents in the Philippines.
-A private process service agency like Undisputed Legal, with experience in the region, knows how papers should be served in accordance with the rules of the courts.
+A private process service agency like Undisputed Legal, with experience in the region, knows how the rules of the courts should serve papers.
 We can ensure that your documents are served in an appropriate manner that will not jeopardize the safety of your documents.
 This can help to avoid misunderstandings or delays in the legal process.
+Click For information on How The Central Authority Works in The Philippines

 BACKGROUND